tobilg/marathon-slack/README.md

 * `SLACK_WEBHOOK_URL`: The Slack Webhook URL (**mandatory**).
 * `SLACK_CHANNEL`: The name of the Slack channel to send the messages to (must contain `#`).
 Default is `#marathon`.
 * `SLACK_BOT_NAME`: The name of the Slack bot to send the messages from.
 Default is `Marathon Event Bot`.
-* `EVENT_TYPES`: The comma-separated list of event types you want to have sent to Slack, separated by comma.
+* `EVENT_TYPES`: The comma-separated list of event types you want to have sent to Slack.
 By default, all the below events are activated.
+* `TASK_STATUSES`: The comma-separated list of Mesos TaskStatuses that you want to have sent to Slack.
+By default, the below statuses are activated if the environment variable `PUBLISH_TASK_STATUS_UPDATES` is set to `true`.
+* `PUBLISH_TASK_STATUS_UPDATES`: Can be set to `true` if the TaskStatus update message should be published.
+Default is `false`.
 * `HOST`: The IP address the API should listen on.
 Normally, this will be automatically provided by Marathon.
 Default is `0.0.0.0`.
 * `PORT`: The port number on which the API should listen on.
 Normally, this will be automatically provided by Marathon.
 Default is `3000`.
 * `APP_ID_REGEXES`: A string regular expression to filter events by their Marathon App Id.
 For example to send a slack message for **only** apps with id `"*-production"`.
 If you want multiple regular expressions, you can concatenate them with a comma.